Thoughts

 <22 OCT 2025>

-The most fundamental act of creation isn’t art — it’s the reality we construct through experience.
+The most fundamental act of creation isn’t art — it’s our own experiential reality that we are creating at every moment.

 As AI takes over base-level creation — making art, music, writing — humans will evolve toward creating higher-order things: perspectives, worldviews, even shared realities.